 There are many ways to determine a property’s value in eminent domain actions, and the method used can have a significant impact on how much a landowner gets.
 For example, the value of a multi-unit investment property should be assessed differently than an owner-occupied home.
 An attorney familiar with eminent domain law will protect your rights and help you obtain as much compensation as possible for your property.

-Call Sever Storey Today to Schedule a Free Case Evaluation With an Experienced Eminent Domain Lawyer
+Call Sever Walker Padgitt Today to Schedule a Free Case Evaluation With an Experienced Eminent Domain Lawyer